 We live in a world of increased workloads and career challenges.
 Your life plan includes pursuing certain dreams and ensuring they become reality.
 The truth is that few of us make plans for a family at the time when the ability to conceive is highest.
 Even fewer consider an assessment (male or female), to discuss past health issues that might affect their ability to have children in the future.

 Yet, many young adults have experienced significant conditions, which could severely impair their reproductive life.
-In men, conditions like mumps, undescended testicles, previous infection or surgery in the genital area could affect semen production or sperm transport and reduce your ability to conceive.
+In men, conditions like mumps, undescended testicles, previous infection or surgery in the genital area could affect semen production or sperm transport and reduce the ability to conceive.

-For women, previous genital infections like Chlamydia, major pelvic or abdominal surgery, diagnosis of PID or endometriosis or a family history of premature menopause, endometriosis or fibroids could significantly reduce your likelihood to conceive or shorten your reproductive window.
+For women, previous genital infections like Chlamydia, pelvic or abdominal surgery, a diagnosis of PID or endometriosis or a family history of premature menopause, endometriosis or fibroids could significantly reduce the likelihood to conceive or shorten your reproductive window.
 Egg (oocyte) freezing could offer the possibility to preserve fertility in circumstances where a risk of ovarian failure exists.
 You should consider an early assessment and a reproductive plan.

-If you answer “yes” to any of these questions you should consider planning your reproductive life early
+If you answer “yes” to any of these questions you should consider planning your reproductive life early:

 - Do I have major medical conditions?

 - Did I have any surgery in the past?